rsh249/applied_bioinformatics/docs/quality_control.md

 NanoFilt
 ========================================================

-Always look at your data before decidign on filtering settings.
+Always look at your data before deciding on filtering settings.
 There is no magic setting that will work for every study.

 Be aware of all of the options: